Vietnamese Festival Calendar 2026

 Start Planning →Frequently Asked Questions

-Pick your festival, then book accommodation 2-3 months early (prices double during major festivals).
-Arrive 2-3 days before the main event — the lead-up street parties and rehearsals are often more fun than the grand parade.
+Pick your festival, then book accommodation 2-3 months early (prices can double or triple during major festivals like Tet).
+Arrive 2-3 days before the main event for the buildup atmosphere.
+Be aware that during Tet, many businesses close for up to a week.
 Use our AI Trip Planner at /plan/ to build a festival-centered itinerary with hotel and transport bookings.

 Vietnamese festivals are very safe and locals are welcoming to foreign visitors.
 The main risks are pickpockets in dense crowds and sunburn from long outdoor exposure.
 Keep valuables in a front pocket or neck pouch, stay hydrated, and wear sunscreen.
-Police presence is heavy during major festivals.
+Water-throwing is common during some celebrations — keep your phone in a waterproof pouch.

 Lightweight, breathable clothing — it's hot and you'll be in crowds for hours.
-Comfortable closed-toe shoes for dancing and walking on streets.
-Avoid expensive jewelry or accessories.
-Bring a small waterproof bag for your phone (water-throwing is common at some festivals).
-Sunglasses, hat, and reef-safe sunscreen are essential.
+Comfortable closed-toe shoes for walking.
+Cover shoulders and knees if visiting temples or pagodas during religious festivals.
+Bring a small waterproof bag for your phone.
+Sunglasses, hat, and sunscreen are essential.